axmolengine/axmol/CMakeOptions.md

   - AX_ENABLE_EXT_LIVE2D: the imgui extension, only support PC platforms, default: `FALSE`
 - AX_WITH_XXX: usually user don't need care it

-## The options for axis apps
+## The options for axys apps

-- AX_PREBUILT_DIR: specific the prebuilt dir (relative to `AXIS_ROOT`), it's very useful for fast linking apps with prebuilt engine libs
+- AX_PREBUILT_DIR: specific the prebuilt dir (relative to `AXYS_ROOT`), it's very useful for fast linking apps with prebuilt engine libs